 Then all is left is the fun of choosing which one to pick.
 So the options could be lace, pockets, a horse hem finish, high neck, low back, embellishments, colour etc. All these variants can be found much easier once you have found your ideal style and will make your shopping experience much more fun and streamlined which is what may be needed at this current time.

 SO WHAT ARE SHOPS DOING?

-Well we can't answer for everyone, but whilst we started to write this blog we decided to reached out to a local Bridal Shop, Chantilly Lace to see what they are doing about helping brides and spoke with the owner Clorese.
+Well we can't answer for everyone, but whilst we started to write this blog we decided to reached out to a local Bridal Shop, Chantilly Lace in Chalkwell to see what they are doing about helping brides and spoke with the owner Clorese.

 She said that first of all, the safety of her brides to be and her staff are paramount.
 With that she will be limiting to one hour slots and limiting brides to be with one guest only.
 So just as I thought earlier, you must pick wisely who you wish to take.